DistributedSystemsGroup/zoe/docs/quotas.rst

  * concurrent executions: 5
  * memory: 32GB
  * cores: 20
+ * runtime_limit: 24 hours

 This default quota can be modified, but not deleted.
-More quotas can be created via the zoe_admin.py command.
+More quotas can be created via the zoe_admin.py command or the web interface.